TEDxCornell/temp-site/design-plan/design-journey.md

 > List **all** the content you plan to include your website.
 > You should list all types of content you planned to include (i.e. text, photos, images, etc.)

-- Past speaking events with photos
+- Past speaking events with photos (2021 salon series, 2021 Talks, 2022 Talks)
 - Team member photos and brief descriptions
 - Application information (including applying to be a speaker, nominating a speaker, and applying to be a club member)
-- History of TedxCornell
+- History and story of TedxCornell
+- Story of TED
-- Mission Statement
+- Mission of the club
+- Frequently asked questions (more about events, the club, and involvement)
-- Purpose and introduction to the club
+- Social media and email
 - Entry to join the mailing list

+UPDATES:

+- Delete "entry to join the mailing list" because this is out of the project scope.
+- Add "social media and email" for the audience to connect with the club or get updates about future events and recruitment.

 ### Content Justification (Milestone 2)

 > Explain (about a paragraph) why this content is the right content for your site's audience and how the content addresses their goals.

 These content decisions satisfy our audience's goals by giving our audience the information they need to learn more about TEDxCornell and the information they need to apply if they want to.

 The past speaker events are essential for giving users some idea about what type of events TEDxCornell hosts.
-Introducing group members on the website makes the club look active and mature, also implying what kind of students would fit into the club for visitors who want to apply.
+They also motivate some audience to apply as a speaker.
+In addition, introducing group members and the club's story on the website makes the club look active and mature, also implying what kind of students would fit into the club for visitors who want to apply.
+Social media and email contacts enable the audience to get updates about future events and recruitment or ask questions.
+TED's story is also necessary as our client emphasizes that TED's sponsorship makes TEDxCornell unique and more professional.

 ## Information Architecture (Milestone 2)